rrottmann/autopin/README.md

 protect against and the need to automate the unlock process is more important.
 To make this process simple, I have created autopin.

+### Thread Model

+A hacker might get access to the OS and key material should be protected by the presence of an OpenGPG compliant security token.
+Key material should therefore be encrypted when not in use.
+Only the root account should unseal secrets and work with them in a session where the security token is present.
+When automation is used, the server and token are protected against access.
+No access from the internet.
+The token is only used for a specific purpose:
+Cheap mans HSM in a locked cabinet.

 ## Usage

 On first start, the tool needs to create a file `/etc/pinentry-salt` that is